jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - Along with the date, we need the location of a race so that we can get the right weather data.
 - Lastly, we need the race so we know which row to send our weather data back to.
 We will use it for formatting a key in a few steps.

 Once we return to Python we just need to format all our results csv to meet query syntax requirements for the weather API.
+For this part, we can use the [Visual Crossing](https://www.visualcrossing.com/) weather API, which has data for weather just about anywhere on the globe, dating back to 100 years.

-We will need to make a request for each observation in our csv so we can write a script to autmoate this process for us.
+Since our API can only process one request per query, we will need to make a query for each individual observation in our csv.
+We can write a script to autmoate this process for us.
 Additionally, we will need to divide the time in the day for modeling purposes.
 This will result in 4 weather tables, based on quarters of the day.

 ### `vcRequests` in summary:
 - Read query results